stephenvisser/aspnet-mvc-intro/content/index.md

 - concat+minify when in RELEASE
 - individual script/link tags will be added to the page when in DEBUG mode

+Defining a bundle (typically in ~/App_Start/BundleConfig.cs):

+    bundles.Add(new StyleBundle("~/Content/css")
+          .Include("~/Content/site.css", "~/Content/site2.css"));

+Using a bundle in a view:

+    @Styles.Render("~/Content/css")

 [bundling and minification](http://www.asp.net/mvc/tutorials/mvc-4/bundling-and-minification)

 ###Action Filters
-Custom attributes can be defined that inherit from ActionFilterAttribute.
+Custom attributes can be defined that inherit from FilterAttribute.
-This allows us to "inject" some code to run before or after an action is run.
+These allow us to "inject" some code to run before or after an action is run.
 Could be used for things like:

 - authorization